Swansea University: Wales National Pool

 The Wales National Pool, next to the Singleton Park Campus, is a 50-metre pool built to FINA standards.
 The facility, which also has a 25m × 9.5m training pool and 1,200 spectator seats, is HQ of Swim Wales.

 The pool, one of five of British Swimming's Intensive Training Centres (ITC), was used to train swimmers for the London 2012 Olympics was built with funding from Sport Wales, Swansea Council and Swansea University.

 It is home to the Swim Wales National Performance Centre, a hub for elite and performance swimming in Wales.
 This has included disability swimming under renowned coach Billy Pye who has trained several Paralympians in Swansea, including Ellie Simmonds and Liz Johnson.
 University sports science researchers provide back-up to the hub.
 The centre is also home to Swansea University Swimming and City of Swansea Aquatics.

-Museum of Egyptian Antiquities (Egypt Centre)
+Museum of Egyptian Antiquities (The Egypt Centre)

 Located in the Taliesin building, the Egypt Centre is open to the public.
-More than 4,000 items are in its collection.
+More than 7,000 items are in its collection.
 Most were collected by the pharmacist and entrepreneur Sir Henry Wellcome.
-Others came from the British Museum, the Royal Edinburgh Museum, National Museums and Galleries of Wales Cardiff, the Royal Albert Museum and Art Gallery and private donors.
+Others came from the British Museum, the Royal Edinburgh Museum, National Museums and Galleries of Wales Cardiff, the Royal Albert Museum and Art Gallery, and private donors.

 Staff lecture museum groups and other outside bodies on volunteering, social inclusion and how to widen community participation with university museums.
 School parties regularly visit for interactive events.